-A group of MPIWG researchers including Research Group Leader Lara Keuck have published a Special Issue of History of Science and Humanities journal, "On Epistemic Times—Writing History 25 Years after Synthesizing Proteins in the Test Tube."
+MPIWG Research Group Leader Lara Keuck and Kärin Nickelsen (LMU) have co-edited a Special Issue of History of Science and Humanities journal, "On Epistemic Times—Writing History 25 Years after Synthesizing Proteins in the Test Tube" with contributions from MPIWG researchers.

 Twenty-five years after Hans-Jörg Rheinberger’s seminal book Toward a History of Epistemic Things, both the life sciences and their historiography have deeply changed.
 Molecular biology has (arguably) lost its supremacy, data-intensive approaches pose (at least some) new questions, and studies on the serendipity of experiments are themselves becoming “historical.”
 This special issue explores the past, present and future of historical epistemology from a multitude of vantage points.
 It gives 20 tentative answers to the question of how to write the (long and contemporary) history on and beyond epistemic times.